steven4ibm/2-zone-vpc/README.md

 ## Configuring your deployment values

-The following variable needs to be set before you can use the template:
+Set the following variable before you use the template:

 * `ibmcloud_api_key` is an IBM Cloud API key.
 Go to the [IBM Cloud API keys page](https://cloud.ibm.com/iam/apikeys) to create one.